Is Paris Worth Visiting? What I’ve Learned After 12 Visits

 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Read my Affiliate Disclosure.

 That moment taught me something I’ve felt every visit since: Paris knows how to make a first impression.
-It just appears—quietly stunning—and leaves you a little changed.
+But unlike some other European cities, that first impression never fades.

 I like to walk early, before the city fully wakes up.
 Along the Seine or through Jardin du Luxembourg, the stillness is soft and golden.